gubnik/co_usb/README.md

 # co_usb
 > v2.0.0

-Asynchronous USB library using C++20 coroutines and [Boost.Capy](https://github.com/cppalliance/capy) to create a lightweight interface for [libusb-1.0](https://libusb.info/).
-It provides minimal necessary abstractions over base libusb to enable efficient and clean concurrent I/O using Boost.Capy's common interfaces for seamless interoperability with wider coroutine ecosystem.
+Asynchronous USB library using C++20 coroutines and [Capy](https://github.com/cppalliance/capy) to create a lightweight interface for [libusb-1.0](https://libusb.info/).
+It provides minimal necessary abstractions over base libusb to enable efficient and clean concurrent I/O using Capy's common interfaces for seamless interoperability with wider coroutine ecosystem.

-## Features
+## Rationale

-- Full support for asynchronous transfers in a way that saturates libusb ring
+`libusb` asynchronous code is very efficient, but because it is a C library it is lacking in ergonomics when put into modern C++20 project, especially one utilizing coroutines.
+This library serves as a bridge between Capy based coroutine ecosystem and `libusb` asynchronous code.

+### What co_usb does

-- Full support for hotplug API in form of Asio-like acceptor and one-shot hotplugs
+- Asynchronous transfer submission for partial and complete I/O in a form of light adaptor types
-- Allocator and cancellation aware by default
-- Extendable event handling logic that works with any Capy-based executor
-- Efficient without compromising the functionality, comparable performance to raw libusb
+- Hotplug API for dynamically connecting devices with an Asio style acceptor loop
+- Wrappers around core `libusb` entities such as devices for smooth initialization of the library
+- Robust event handler system for easy extension and safe shutdown

+### What co_usb does not do

+- Querying information for devices and endpoint
+- Iteration over device list
+- Generally, everything that does not relate to asynchronous operations

+## Why not Asio??

+Not all USB code needs a whole networking library.
+Using Capy allows the user to choose not to use networking code.
+If networking is needed the user is free to use `co_usb` with [Corosio](https://github.com/cppalliance/corosio), since both operate on shared Capy concepts the code is easily made interoperable!

 ## Getting started